Graduate Student Association

 Get Involved

-• Share your ideas: Help make Suffolk the best place possible for grads.
+• Share your ideas: Help make Suffolk the best place possible for grads

 • Come to an event: Network and socialize with peers.
-The GSA offers a variety of events from social networking to guest speakers.
+The GSA offers a variety of events from social networking to guest speakers

 The GSA is your advocacy center.
 One of the primary roles of GSA is to be the voice of the graduate student body.
-If you need help learning more about the school, how to handle a dispute, connecting with people or resources on campus, or if you're interested in joining GSA, contact us by email.
+If you need help learning more about the school, how to handle a dispute, connecting with people or resources on campus.
+Learn more about the Graduate Student Association Constitution [PDF].

 Graduate Student Organizations